 Healthy Chocolate Cream Pie

-How to Make a Chocolate Pie Healthier
+How to Make This Easy Chocolate Pie Healthier

 I suggest you bake the crust for 15 minutes to give it a crunchy texture but you don't absolutely have to.
 You can also freeze it, perhaps a better choice in the summer months.